-If there are any full months outstanding on the road tax, a refund will be processed automatically.
-So if your tax disc ran until September 1 2015, for example, and you sold the car in the middle of May 2015, you will be entitled to a three-month refund (for June, July and August).
+If there are any full months outstanding on the car tax, a refund will be processed automatically.
+So if your tax disc ran until 1 September 2018, for example, and you sold the car in the middle of May 2018, you will be entitled to a three-month refund (for June, July and August).

-(Clearly this means you won’t get a full refund – something that has irritated many drivers, especially as the new owner has to tax the vehicle from the point they purchase it.
-Let us know your thoughts below!)
+(This means you won’t get a full refund – something that has irritated many drivers, especially as the new owner has to tax the vehicle from the beginning of the purchase month, creating a payment overlap.)

 Also bear in mind that surcharges are not refundable.
 So, if you have paid in instalments or have a six-month tax disc, you could lose out.

-Don’t even think about dodging tax as the penalties can be harsh – including a fine of up to £1,000.
-Remember, too, that ignorance of the rules is no defence.
+If you dodge the tax you have to pay, the penalties can be harsh – including a fine of up to £1,000.
+Keep in mind that ignorance of the rules is no defence.